 Reuse Stores.
 A special group of retailers are material reuse stores.
-Even though only some of these stores sell paint, they are potential drop-off sites.
+Even though only some of these stores sell paint, they are considered to be potential drop-off sites.
 Those who are drop-off sites may operate paint reuse programs by donating or selling good quality leftover paint back to the local community to use, rather than sending it downstream through PaintCare for processing.
 PaintCare provided compensation for reuse services.

 PaintCare continued to meet with reuse stores across the state as part of the effort to enlist their participation as drop-off sites.
-Of the potential 37 reuse store drop-off sites, at the end of the year, seven reuse stores were participating as drop-off sites (19%).
+Of the potential 35 reuse store drop-off sites, at the end of the report period, six reuse stores were participating as drop-off sites (17%).

 Solid Waste Facilities.
-PaintCare partners with solid waste facilities, including transfer stations, recycling centers, and landfills, to be paint drop-off sites for their customers.
+PaintCare partners with solid waste facilities, including transfer stations, recycling centers, and landfills to be paint drop-off sites for their customers.

-At the end of the year, 13 year-round municipal solid waste facilities were serving as drop-off sites.
+At the end of the report period, 13 year-round municipal solid waste facilities were serving as drop-off sites.